awsdocs/aws-kms-developer-guide/doc_source/create-grant-overview.md

 AWS KMS supports two grant constraints, `EncryptionContextEquals` and `EncryptionContextSubset`, both of which establish requirements for the [encryption context](concepts.md#encrypt_context) in a request for a cryptographic operation\.

 The encryption context grant constraints are designed to be used with [grant operations](grants.md#terms-grant-operations) that have an encryption context parameter\.
-+ You cannot use an encryption context constraint in a grant for an asymmetric KMS key\.
-Cryptographic operations with asymmetric KMS keys don't support an encryption context\.
++ Encryption context constraints are valid only in a grant for a symmetric encryption KMS key\.
+Cryptographic operations with other KMS keys don't support an encryption context\.
 + The encryption context constraint is ignored for `DescribeKey` and `RetireGrant` operations\. `DescribeKey` and `RetireGrant` don't have an encryption context parameter, but you can include these operations in a grant that has an encryption context constraint\.
 + You can use an encryption context constraint in a grant for the `CreateGrant` operation\.
 The encryption context constraint requires that any grants created with the `CreateGrant` permission have an equally strict or stricter encryption context constraint\.